Training

 Following your self-study, you’ll participate in eight days of scheduled online classes with experienced instructors.
 These live sessions give you the opportunity to ask questions, engage in discussions, and solidify your understanding of key principles.

-Part 3 – Apply Your Skills in the Field
+Part Three – Apply Your Skills in the Field

 Attend a Site & Soils Field Evaluation Workshop.
 This one-day, hands-on training allows you to put your knowledge into practice under the guidance of an industry professional.
 Offered during the installation season.